-Kia vs. Hyundai: Which is Better?
+Kia vs. Hyundai: Which Car Brand is Better?

 Kia vs. Hyundai: Vehicle Options

 Kia offers a wider selection of vehicles than Hyundai.
 Currently, Kia provides 18 different model options.
-This selection of models includes sedans, minivans, SUVs, electric vehicles (EVs), and hybrid vehicles.
+This selection of vehicles includes sedans, minivans, SUVs, electric vehicles (EVs), and hybrid vehicles.
 Hyundai, on the other hand, offers a variety of only 13 options, which is comprised of sedans, hatchbacks, SUVs, electric vehicles (EVs), hybrids, and fuel cell vehicles.

 Kia vs. Hyundai: Warranty